Staff and Board

 First Term

 Audrey Rochette is Anishinaabe from Waabadowgang-Whitesand First Nation.
-She is Executive Director at Anishnawbe Health Foundation.
-As Director, Indigenous Initiatives, she led George Brown College’s efforts to implement the Truth and Reconciliation Commission’s (TRC) Calls to Action and oversaw Indigenization measures as part of the college’s Vision 2030/Strategy 2022 initiative.
+She is Associate Vice President, Indigenous Engagement and Education External, at Sheridan College’s Office of Inclusive Communities. her previous role as Director, Indigenous Initiatives, she led George Brown College’s efforts to implement the Truth and Reconciliation Commission’s (TRC) Calls to Action and oversaw Indigenization measures as part of the college’s Vision 2030/Strategy 2022 initiative.
+In 2019 and 2020, she worked with the college to develop recommendations and a reconciliation framework in response to the TRC Calls to Action, as well as frameworks for anti-racism initiatives.

 Read more